YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLPOOLINST
 -------------------

-REPLPOOLINST, Error with replication pool xxxx for instance file yyyy
+REPLPOOLINST, Error with replication pool (id = xxxx) for instance file yyyy

 MUPIP Error: This indicates that MUPIP encountered an error for the replication shared memory of shared memory xxxx.